charmingdata/dApp-simple-storage/README.md

 1. Once your repositoy has been created in Github, go to [Vercel](https://vercel.com/login) and create an account by connecting your GitHub account.

 2. Once your GitHub account is connected, click the button to add a new project in Vercel.
+  - add your repository (you might have to import it as well)

 3. Select `Next.js` as the Framework Preset.
 In the Root Directory click Edit to select `frontend`.